 You can find the best downhill skiing in the area at Mt.
 Bohemia, near Lac La Belle.
 This set of advanced hills has 12 snowcat runs and a total of about 105 trails.
 There’s also a Nordic Spa where you can warm up in the sauna or outdoor pools after a successful day in the powder.

-Keweenaw Adventure Company has been a pillar of the Copper Harbor community since 1994 with the sole purpose of being “the hub for human-powered recreation in Keweenaw County by providing essential goods and services that connect people with awe and respect to the Keweenaw Peninsula – ultimately contributing to the region’s well-being through education, stewardship, conservation, and responsible tourism.”
+Keweenaw Adventure Company has been a pillar of the Copper Harbor community since 1994.
+Their sole purpose is to be “the hub for human-powered recreation in Keweenaw County by providing essential goods and services that connect people with awe and respect to the Keweenaw Peninsula – ultimately contributing to the region’s well-being through education, stewardship, conservation, and responsible tourism.”

-To wrap up your trip, head back down to Calumet, take M-203 over to McLain’s State Park, and walk the breakers to the Keweenaw Waterway Upper Entrance Lighthouse.
+Wrap up your trip by heading back to Calumet.
+Take M-203 to McLain’s State Park, and walk the breakers to the Keweenaw Waterway Upper Entrance Lighthouse.
 It’s a perfect end to your tour of the Keweenaw peninsula.

 And there you have it!
-A glimpse into one of the most interesting and beautiful hidden treasures of our land.
-And the best part is, this is just the beginning of all you’ll discover.
+A glimpse into one of our land’s most interesting and beautiful hidden treasures.
+And the best part is that this is just the beginning of everything you’ll discover.